Is Spider-Man: No Way Home coming to Disney Plus? What you need to know

-Move aside Dune and No Time To Die, the biggest movie of the year is coming to theaters soon.
+The reviews are in and the verdict is clear -- Spider-Man: No Way Home is must-see cinematic viewing.

-That's right, the much-hyped Spider-Man: No Way Home is swinging in on Dec.
+It swings into theaters in the US on Dec.
 17. The Marvel-Sony sequel starring Tom Holland has already broken ticket sale records, not to mention trailer release records and possibly the record for the most amount of villains Spidey has had to face in the live-action movies at one time.

 It's going to be absolute mayhem.
 To see it all go down, read on for everything you need to know about watching Spider-Man: No Way Home.